MyQt/GHReleaseBridge/README.md

 # Thank You ![Thank You](https://img.shields.io/badge/Always-Say%20Thank%20You!-blue.svg?style=flat-square)

-I really need to thank the developers of this libraries for creating it because QArchive is elegant because of them! :heart:
+I really need to thank the developers of this libraries for creating it because GHReleaseBridge is elegant because of them! :heart:

 * [QArchive](https://github.com/antony-jr/QArchive)
 * [QEasyDownloader](https://github.com/antony-jr/QEasyDownloader)